izzettekbas/WineQuality/README.md

 📌 8 models were identified and it was observed that the best model for this data set was Random Forest.

-📌 Random Forest modelinde daha iyi bir sonuç alabilmek için hiperparametre optimizasyonu yapıldı
+📌 Hyperparameter optimization was performed to get a better result in the Random Forest model.